alexware/design-patterns-swift/README.md

 ## Builder
 > Builder pattern separates the construction of a complex object from its representation so that the same construction process can create different representations.
+Builder pattern is not too much adopted in Objective-C/Swift.

+> “I think all of the famous GoF patterns exist within Cocoa, but many are either trivially implemented or made less necessary thanks to Objective-C. For example, the Cocoa convention of two stage allocation and initialization makes the GoF Abstract factory and Builder patterns trivial.” - Eric Buck (author of Cocoa Design Patterns)

 ### Implementation
 ```swift